Come Sviluppare un Piano di Carriera Lavorativa

 How to write a career development plan

-As we mentioned previously, writing a career development plan is a simple process if you follow a guide.
-We’ve put together seven steps to writing a successful career development plan.
+Writing a career development plan is a simple process if you follow a guide.
+We’ve put together seven steps to writing a successful development plan.

 Let’s take a deeper dive into these steps…